kalliste/seL4-c89/C89-PROJECT.md

   return statements once the attribute shims collapsed.
 Casting the unused arguments to `(void)` and adding explicit return values lets the pedantic C90 build move past the fault wrappers.

+  Reworking the syscall slowpath to compare against signed bounds eliminates the pedantic sign-compare errors in `c_traps.c`.
+Hoisting the inline helpers in `machine/io.h` out of the printing configuration keeps the compatibility macros visible in C90 mode, and the APIC initialisation now materialises the register values in named temporaries rather than subscripting compound literals.
+With those fixes in place the strict build advances into the x86 boot code, which still fails due to a mix of signed/unsigned comparisons, designated initialisers that rely on C99 syntax, unused parameters, and declarations that appear after executable statements.

 ### Key Diagnostic Themes
 1. **C99 integer literals**: The generated capability helpers and several x86